 This video case study enabled Pulte to give a much more powerful presentation.
 It documents the hard work and collaboration that went into these new kitchen designs.

 Team discussions, model development and kitchen construction were all captured on video.
 We also shot the unveiling of the models, and subsequent consumer research.

 Everyone involved in the project, both from Pulte and their suppliers, was interviewed on camera.
 That way we were able to incorporate quotes from Pulte team members and participating vendors.

 The result: a powerful and engaging video that effectively tells a story.
-We used snippets from the interviews together with graphics and construction footage to add energy and excitement.
+Snippets from the interviews were woven together with graphics and construction footage to add energy and excitement.